betacraft/AppSurferApi/sections/apps.md

 AppSurfer API provides ways for creating, editing and updating apps on AppSurfer apps.

-Using API can be used for -
+Apps API can be used for -

 - [Get apps](#1-get-apps)
 - [Create app](#2-create-app)